njr3/DL_for_field_plot_delineation/README.md

-# roject Description
+#  DL_for_field_plot_delineation
-This project s mostly to show how I used some deep learning alorithm for plot delineation

-## Models
+This project is to extract fields plot from hih resolution satellite imagery

 Following models are supported: